Are you Suffering from Depression

 • having problems in your family and home life.

 There are a number of different types of depression.
-They tend to be categorized by the severity of symptoms, their prevalent features and duration.
+They tend to be categorised by the severity of symptoms, their prevalent features and duration.
 The Diagnostic and Statistics Manual of Mental Disorders (DSM) documents most types of depression.
 The DSM is a publication by the American Psychiatric Association.
 It describes the criteria for mental health disorders.

 A common criterion for depressive disorders in the DSM is that they either cause significant distress or impair the individual’s functioning at school, work or at home.
 According to the DSM, medication or drugs cannot cause the symptoms of depression.